jackhen124/JavaDithering/README.md

 run it by following these steps:

-1) cd to JavaDithering/src
+1) cd to JavaDithering
 2) javac App.java
 3) App.java inputImageFileLocation ditheringAlgorithm outputImageFileLocation

 Example arguments that will work: App.java birds.png jarvis result 3

-you can use "birds.png" or "dog.png" as inputImageFileLocation run with one of the example images saved in the project.
+you can use "birds.png" as inputImageFileLocation run with one of the example images saved in the project.

 ditheringAlgorithm choices are "stucki", "jarvis", and "floydsteinberg"